Deadline Date – April 30

 AATC requests nominations for its annual awards to recognize two distinguished doctoral dissertations – one in Teaching and one in Curriculum.
 Competition is open to non-members, but all applicants must be nominated by an AATC member.
 Entries are not limited to a particular kind of research.
-The nominee’s dissertation must have been defended and approved by the doctoral committee no earlier than 2014.
+The nominee’s dissertation must have been defended and approved by the doctoral committee within the last two years.

 Each entry must include: